top of page

 In the Roaming Home 2023 study we found that 58% of people install shore power in their van conversion.

-What is a battery charger?
+What is a Battery Charger?

-Victron portable battery charger
+Victron blue smart ip22 battery charger

-Step #1: Install a campervan electric hook up inlet in the side of your van
+Step 1: Install a campervan electric hook up inlet in the side of your van

-2. Connect the campervan electric hook up inlet to a consumer unit
+Step 2: Connect the campervan electric hook up inlet to a consumer unit

 A garage consumer unit contains an RCD (residual current device) and several MCBs (miniature circuit breakers).
 It is a box of breakers for AC systems.